Understanding the cryptographic machinery behind MicroChat, from simple analogies to deep protocol mechanics.

 What if someone steals your key tomorrow?
 Can they read your messages from last year?

-No. MicroChat changes the locks on the box with every single message.
-Once you open a message, the key used to lock it is shredded.
-Even if a thief steals your keys today, they can never unlock the boxes from yesterday.
+No. MicroChat changes the locks on the box whenever the group rotates its keys — when someone joins, leaves, or manually rotates.
+Once a lock is replaced, its old key is shredded.
+Even if a thief steals your keys today, they can never unlock the boxes from before the last rotation.
 This is called "Forward Secrecy".